demingfactor/storytellingsa/src/cms/pages/more-about-storytelling.md

 While we recognise the value of using notes in public speaking, our standard practice at meetings is **NOT to use notes** for storytelling.
 Similarly, while we value reading aloud from a book as a skill and art in its own right, we do **NOT promote reading aloud** as oral storytelling.

+Beginners might start with a simple story, even a joke and **practice before** telling it to the group.

-Occasionally, by arrangement a story is read as pat of the performance because it is significant and too difficult to learn at the Tellers current skill level, but not often!
+Occasionally, by arrangement, a story is read as part of the performance because it is significant and too difficult to learn at the Tellers current skill level, but rarely!